RaminHAL9001/Dao/README.md

 2. Dao is a scripting language extension for Haskell applications, analogous to what Lua is for C/C++.
 Dao is NOT a general purpose language.
-Dao is not inteded to be used for the development of APIs or applications.
+Dao is not intended to be used for the development of APIs or applications.
 You write APIs and applications in Haskell.
 You extend your application with the modules in the Dao package.
 You extend Dao's API with Haskell, and use Dao's foreign function interface to execute